Skip to main content

 Cary C. Boshamer Distinguished Professor, Sociology, UNC Chapel Hill

-PI, Carolina Center for Population Aging and Health
+Director, Carolina Center for Population Aging and Health

 e.frankenberg@unc.edu